Last Updated on June 29, 2023

 I embedded it low res in the blog post to keep from slowing down the site — check it out on youtube for higher quality and HD.

 - it’s an easy zero waste swap from bottled shampoo to homemade bar shampoo

 - a diy shampoo bar is surprisingly easy to make

 - can improve the silkiness of your hair

 - makes a great gift idea

-my experience with 4 in 1 shampoo
+my experience with making a shampoo bar

 However, it still doesn’t hold curl very well… I’m experimenting with different hairsprays.
 I’ll let you know if I find one!